arborchurch/arbor-web/site/content/event/summer-2019/index.md

 weight: 1
 ---

-### Women's Adventure Group

-July 6th @ Japanese Garden<br />
-July 13th @ Edmonds/Kingston Ferry<br />
-July 20th @ Seattle Underground Tour<br />
-July 27th @ Lake Washington Cruise

-There is no better place to adventure than in the Pacific Northwest!
-Ladies, grab your friends and join us for one of these fun day trips.
-The times vary, and sometimes there's a need to get tickets ahead of time... so ping info@arborchurch.com to be put on the email list for info!

 ### Wednesday Playdates at the Park

-July 7th @ 10:30am Bothell Landing Park<br />
-July 24th @ 10:30am Cedar Grove Park<br />
 August 7th @ 10:30am 132nd Park<br />
 August 21st @ 10:30am  Miner's Corner Park